Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Tunnel Rates and Effective Admittance

-where the Fourier components $\ket{\phi_m}$ traditionally take the name of Floquet Modes.
+where the Fourier components $\ket{\phi_m}$ traditionally take the name of Floquet modes.
+Notably, the complexity of materials and technologies has already been abstracted away in the charge dynamics of a driven discrete level, which makes \eqr{eq:Floquet_single} thus directly applicable also to QDs.
 This result can be used to highlight key concepts of the dynamics of a driven quantum system.
 We can consider adding an integer offset $n$ to the index $m$, which would not change \eqr{eq:Floquet_single} apart from a redefinition of dummy indexes and the transformation $\varepsilon_0 \rightarrow \varepsilon_0 + n \hbar \omega$.
-Therefore, the energy of a periodically-driven quantum system is defined up to an integer multiple of the photon energy.
+Therefore, the energy of a periodically driven quantum system is defined up to an integer multiple of the photon energy.
 For this reason, they are traditionally named \textit{quasi}-energies.
-However, this simple picture invites us to think of a single driven level as a \textit{ladder} of energetically equally-spaced Floquet Modes, whose phase in time oscillates at the harmonics of the fundamental driving tone.
+However, this simple picture invites us to think of a single driven level as a \textit{ladder} of energetically equally spaced Floquet modes, whose phase in time oscillates at the harmonics of the fundamental driving tone.
 This is sometimes referred to as the Fourier or Sambe decomposition of the state \cite{Rudner_Lindner_2020}.

 This simple model, nonetheless, predicts an \textit{effective} density of states of the driven QD \cite{Tien_Gordon_1963}

 which, despite the mathematical similarity, does \textit{not} lead to the result in the SCQME for the simple reason that, without the CR, the occupation of the QD trivially reads